isaac-sim/IsaacLab/docs/source/migration/migrating_from_omniisaacgymenvs.rst

 Scene Setup
 -----------

-``set_up_scene`` in OmniIsaacGymEnvs has been replaced by ``_setup_scene``.
-In Isaac Lab, cloning and collision filtering have been provided as APIs for the task class to call when necessary.
+The ``set_up_scene`` method in OmniIsaacGymEnvs has been replaced by the ``_setup_scene`` API in the task class in Isaac Lab.
+Additionally, scene cloning and collision filtering have been provided as APIs for the task class to call when necessary.
 Similarly, adding ground plane and lights should also be taken care of in the task class.
 Adding actors to the scene has been replaced by ``self.scene.articulations["cartpole"] = self.cartpole``.

 +-----------------------------------------------------------+----------------------------------------------------------+